4 min read

-Pet parents know that our beloved four legged friends are like family to us.
+Pet Parents agree that our beloved four-legged friends are like family to us.
 And because of this, it can be fun to take them with us on vacation.
-Whether you are bringing your pet on an airplane to go somewhere tropical for a week, or just to the family cottage a few hours away for the weekend, there are some important things that you should think about.
-One thing that should not be overlooked is your pet’s insurance.
+Whether you are bringing your pet on an airplane to go somewhere tropical for a week, or just to the family cottage a few hours away for a couple of days, there are some important things that you should think about.
+One item that should not be overlooked is your pet’s insurance.

 If you travel often and enjoy bringing your pet along with you, then you should become familiar with the conditions of your pet insurance coverage while away from home.
 With many insurance policies, you can go to any licensed vet, even when away from home, and still get coverage and reimbursements.
 Some insurance policies offer travel insurance as standard, while others offer it as an extra.
 The same goes for overseas travel; some companies offer this as a standard benefit and others require you to add a clause to cover the trip.
 Depending on the company, they may also cover for lost or stolen pet passports, which is significant as a lost passport could lead to your pet being kennelled and requiring extra health checks and/or vaccinations.
 It is possible that they could even be quarantined before being allowed to leave to return home.

 If the requirements are not met, it is possible that your pet could be quarantined and sent back to the country that you came from.
-It is important to be prepared in order to avoid any unfortunate surprises, allowing you to have a stress free vacation.
+It is important to be prepared in order to avoid any unfortunate surprises, allowing you to have a stress-free vacation.
 If you want to travel with more than one pet, you will usually be limited to five.
 If you wish to take more than five cats or dogs on vacation with you, your group will require an additional health certificate and you will have to go through more checks upon entry of the country.
-Your journey must also be for non commercial reasons, excluding the sale of the animals.
+Your journey must also be for non-commercial reasons, excluding the sale of the animals.